goballooning/show/README.md

 This project provides a `Python` script `show` for visualizing 3D image volume, tensor field, vector field, large number of curves, and meshes.

-It can be useful for people who analysis medical images in `Matlab` but would like to visualize large data set efficiently elsewhere.
+It can be useful for people who analyze medical images in `Matlab` but would like to visualize large data set efficiently elsewhere.

 The basic work flow is to
     - save data in `Matlab` with the `save_Data_4_mayavi` functions in `mat` format
     - use `show` in a terminal or in a `ipython` interpreter to visualize the data

-## install mayavi
+## Install Mayavi
 - on windows via [Anaconda Python distribution](http://continuum.io/downloads)
     - download and install Anaconda
     - on windows cmd prompt or Anaconda Command Prompt: